csesoc/constitution/CONSTITUTION.rst

       #.
 Should the secretary be unwilling or unable to fulfil the requirements of the Public Officer, they shall appoint another member of the executive as public officer.
    #.
 To keep records of:

-      #. all appointments of office-bearers and members of the Executive, and
+      #. all appointments of office-bearers and members of the Executive (including start date, end date, and position), and
-      #. all relevant details required by the Associations Incorporation Act (2009), and
+      #. all relevant details required by the Act, and
       #. the names of members of the Executive present at a Executive meeting or a general meeting, and
       #. all proceedings at Executive meetings and general meetings.